 Sometimes it’s not our choice & the technology revolts against us.
-If it’s not paper jams, it’s connection issues, or errors, or upgrades…it can be maddening.
-But what I am finding (besides having another computer to run to) is that I can use these beyond my control tech glitches to get some other pleasurable work done, there is nothing wrong with knitting a few rows while the computer scans or boots up, right?
+If it’s not paper jams, it’s connection issues, or errors, or upgrades, it can be maddening.
+But what I’m finding (besides having another computer to run to) is that I can use these beyond my control tech glitches/ wait times to get some other pleasurable work done, there is nothing wrong with knitting a few rows while the computer scans or boots up, right?
 Work on a pattern or two while my ISP is replacing my router.
 Dreaming of designs & color palettes whilst taking the dog out for a poo.

 Busy work is good, it keeps me sound.
 Due to technical difficulties I acceptably fell behind (no internet) and also happily got ahead (christmas/craft queue) over the last few days.

 Every year I make all the members of my family a Christmas ornament for their respective trees.
 This year the ornaments have an extra special meaning, these remembrance candles are for my Grandpa, who passed away last month.
-A sweet little remember me, that will always be lit, cherishing the memory of a life & love. ♥FRL 1928-2011 ♥
+A sweet little remember me, that will always be lit, cherishing the memory of a life.
+FRL 1928-2011 ♥

-I used the Advent Candle pattern by Frankie Brown (found on ravelry only)
+I used the Advent Candle pattern by Frankie Brown.

-I’ve also made some wolly wreaths, using the Christmas Wreath Ornament pattern by Jessica Spencer (on the www & Ravelry)
+I’ve also made some wolly wreaths, using the Christmas Wreath Ornament pattern by Jessica Spencer.

 Wondering what will breakdown next & what I might be able to accomplish without the distractions, look at me I’m a functioning malfunction!